Cartersville34/alx-low_level_programming/0x14-bit_manipulation/README.md

 Bit manipulation is often used in low-level programming, such as in device drivers and embedded systems programming.
 It can also be used in cryptography, compression algorithms, and other applications where compactness and efficiency are important.

+2.10
+Write a function that returns the value of a bit at a given index This program includes a function called get_bit, which takes two arguments: an unsigned long integer n and an unsigned integer index.
+The function returns the value of the bit located at the given index of n, where the index starts at 0.
+If the index is greater than 63, an error occurs and the function returns -1.
+The function creates a bit mask using the left shift operator and the given index, and applies this bit mask to the input number n using the bitwise AND operator to isolate the bit at the given index.
+Finally, the function returns the value of the bit at the given index (either 0 or 1).